Tashkent Railway Station

 The building of the Tashkent Railway Station was constructed in 1899.
 Later it was many times repaired and reconstructed and in 1957 a new building was constructed.
 During the World War II this railway station met hundred thousands refugees from Eastern Europe.
 In 1984 the metro station “Tashkent” opened near the railway station.

 Today Tashkent Northern Railway Station is the large transport hub, mainly engaged in the regional and international transportation of passengers.
-Trains to Samarkand, Bukhara, Khiva and other remote cities depart from this station.
+Trains to Samarkand, Bukhara, Urgench and other remote cities depart from this station.
 Suburban trains depart from the Southern Railway Station, which is located closer to the airport.